DarthFeder/DiscoveryCraft/README.md

 I have a YouTube channel where I will be posting updates and videos relating to my mod, as well as my usual stuff.
 Check it out here: http://www.youtube.com/user/MinecraftTechz.

-DC is currently in a Pre-Stage (I just started working on it).
-It is currently more a bunch of ideas curculating in my head than a functioning mod.
+DC is currently in version pre1 (I just started working on it).
+Remember, it is not yet a fully-functioning mod, so things may be very broken!
 If you have any ideas, please feel free to message me.
 If you have something to fix or update, submit a pull request, and fix it! :D
 If you are a good artist (unlike me) and would like to help with wither my textures or my modeling, I am devoted to your help!
 Please contact me.
 I am frequently on IRC, on channels such as #direwolf20 and #minecraftforge, both on esper.net.